nuruLalya67/PortFolio/README.md

 * The algorithm has been successful run without error message.
 After that we start improve the SA.
 * Before start the improve algorithm , my Svgive task who have to find some technique for how to restart the temperature, when to restat the temperature and how to improve reheat.
-* From the task i have to find some technique for how to
+* From the task i have find some techniques for how to increase the restart temperature.

 WEEK 7- model siap
+* dsscuss with SV which technique are suitable, and decide to used linear increment, geometric and random number.
+* we modified the algorithm to add formula for technique that we decide to do.
+* Formula for linear increasment is T=T+*alpha* , for geometric is T=T*alpha* while for random number is T=T*10* random value.
+* The algorithm are completely finish and the result and ouput is correct.

 WEEK 8- susun data